Poll watchers emerge as a flashpoint in battle over ballots

 “In Pennsylvania, every candidate and every political party is allowed to have an authorized representative in the room observing the process,” Boockvar said in an interview with CNN.
 “Some jurisdictions including Philly are also livestreaming, so you can literally watch their counting process from anywhere in the world.
 It's very transparent."

 On Thursday, a state judge ordered Philadelphia officials to allow party and candidate observers to move closer to election workers processing mail-in ballots.
-Philadelphia appealed the decision soon after.
+A spokesperson for the Philadelphia board of elections said barriers were shifted in response to the order while the city appealed it.

+Later, a federal court in Philadelphia denied a Trump campaign bid to stop the vote count over the access issues, urging the two sides to forge an agreement.
+U.S. District Judge Paul S. Diamond suggested each party be allowed 60 observers inside the convention center where ballots were being tallied.

 Voting advocates noted the restrictions applied to both Republican and Democratic poll watchers.